 WCSU employs approximately 800 students during the academic year.
 The types of positions available are as diverse as the students themselves.
-A list of position announcements can be found on the WestConn Works website - wcsu edu/westconnworks
+A list of position announcements can be found on the Financial Aid website - wcsu.edu/finaid/student-employment.

 To be eligible, students must be matriculated in a minimum of 6 credit hours at the university.
-Students are paid bi-weekly with an the hourly rate of pay contingent on the difficulty of position and the experience of the student.
+Students are paid biweekly with an the hourly rate of pay contingent on the difficulty of position and the experience of the student.